tfiers/tomasfiers.net/content/projects/programming.md

 - Fractal tree generator, including a clumsily animated giraffe.
 - A [PID controller](https://www.wikiwand.com/en/PID_controller) for a
   two-wheeled balancing robot (like a Segway) made with [Lego Mindstorms](https://www.wikiwand.com/en/Lego_Mindstorms_NXT).
 - A chess AI.
-Prototype in Python, final optimised code in pure C.
+Prototype in Python, final optimised code in pure C, using vectorized CPU instructions.
 - A Scrabble AI (directly interfacing with the [Wordfeud](https://wordfeud.com/) API).